Weight Loss [Home]

 South Beach Diet

-"The South Beach Diet is not low carb, nor is it low fat" - Dr Agatston
+“The South Beach Diet is not low carb, nor is it low fat” – Dr. Agatston

-The South Beach Diet plan was created by cardiologist Dr Arthur Agatston based at Mount Sinai Hospital - in South Florida.
 The diet was originally developed for overweight heart patients.
 The patients experienced better health and weight loss.
 The South Beach Diet has come to be one of the most popular diets of all time.

 The Book That Started It All

-Since hitting the shelves, Agatstons book The South Beach Diet: The Delicious, Doctor-Designed, Foolproof Plan for Fast and Healthy Weight Loss has remained a bestseller (despite a seemingly pretentious subtitle).
-This diet is good - very good, and includes foods such as whole grains, healthy fats, fish, chicken, fruits and vegetables.
+Agatston’s book The South Beach Diet: The Delicious, Doctor-Designed, Foolproof Plan for Fast and Healthy Weight Loss quickly became a best-seller (despite a seemingly pretentious subtitle).

 South Beach Diet Supercharged

-The main difference with the new Supercharged plan is the inclusion of 20 minutes of a specific type of exercise called ‘interval training’ that Agatston claims will speed up metabolism, increase the rate of weight loss and improve general health.
-He states that interval training allows dieters to achieve maximum results with a minimum time commitment.
+The new Supercharged plan also includes 20 minutes of a specific type of exercise called ‘interval training’ that Agatston claims will speed up metabolism, increase the rate of weight loss and improve general health.

 South Beach Diet Plan Overview